mstksg/inCode/copy/entries/singletons-1.md

 !!!singletons/Door.hs "lockAnyDoor_ ::" "doorStatus_ ::"
 ```

-Here, type inference will tell GHC that you want `singDS :: SingDS s`, and it
+Here, type inference will tell GHC that you want `singDS :: SDoorState s`, and it
 will pull out the proper singleton for the door you want to check!

 Now, we can call `lockAnyDoor_` *without passing in* a singleton, explicitly!